 What is the VAT compliance service an is it worth using it?

-Simply put, VAT compliance is a specialised area of accounting that deals with all matters related to VAT in transactions carried out abroad.
+Simply put, VAT compliance is a specialized area of accounting that deals with all matters related to VAT on transactions carried out abroad.

 This service includes, for example:

 - Drawing up and submitting VAT, VAT UE (intra-Community supply/acquisition of goods) and VAT OSS returns to tax offices.